Using the PVS-Studio extension for Visual Studio Code

 Other features

 The table supports multiple selection with the help of standard 'Ctrl' and 'Shift' combinations.
-The context menu of the warning table contains several items:
+The context menu of the table of warnings contains several items:

-The items on the right side of the panel are designed, respectively, to save the report, open a new report, open the extension settings.
-If a report contains some changes, the save report item will become red, as shown in the screenshot below.
+The buttons on the right side of the panel are designed to start the analysis, to suppress warnings, to save the report, to open a new report, to open the extension settings.
+If a report contains some changes, the save report button will become red, as shown in the screenshot below.

 Plugin settings

-To open the settings window, click on the rightmost item of the panel, or use 'Ctrl+Shift+P' and enter 'PVS-Studio: Show Settings'.
+To open the settings window, click on the rightmost button of the PVS-Studio window, or use 'Ctrl+Shift+P' and type 'PVS-Studio: Show Settings'.

-The 'Save settings' item saves the settings in JSON format.
-To load the saved settings, use the 'Load settings' item.
+The 'Save settings' button saves the settings in JSON format.
+To load the saved settings, use the 'Load settings' button.

 False alarms